Personal Injury Attorney Rhode Island Construction Workers at Higher Risk for Accidents Leading To Workers Compensation

 When a construction worker gets injured on the job, they may be eligible for Workers Compensation, it is estimated that 15 percent of Workers Compensation payouts are for injured construction workers.

 Unfortunately, Workers Compensation benefits usually don’t provide enough money to cover the injuries sustained, in part due to the fact that most injuries involving construction workers are injuries to their backs, spines, and trunks.
 In some cases the injured worker may be eligible for additional compensation as well.

 If you or a loved one has been seriously injured, or a loved one killed, in a construction accident, let our Rhode Island Personal Injury Attorney help you navigate the complex legal proceedings.

 You’ll find the help you need at the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd., where we have been successfully representing people in personal injury cases for more than forty years.

 Our Personal Injury Lawyers have all been designated as “Super Lawyers” or “Rising Stars” by Super Lawyers Magazine.
 Ronald J. Resmini has earned the highest possible rating from Martindale-Hubbell and is a member of the Million Dollar Advocates Forum.

 We have won millions of dollars in successful verdicts and settlements for our clients.
 We are a top-notch Rhode Island Law Firm that knows how to defend complicated cases such as Workers Compensation.

-Call the Law Offices Of Ronald J. Resmini today to schedule your free consultation with a Personal Injury Attorney Rhode Island.
+Call the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. today to schedule your free consultation with a Personal Injury Attorney Rhode Island.
 Pick up the phone and call us now at 401.751.8855.